norcams/docs-enduser/docs/known-issues.rst

       root@deb12-fail:~# umount /rescue

 #.
 Log out from the rescue instance, go back to the dashboard and
-   select
+   select **Unrescue Instance**:

    .. figure:: images/debian12-failed-image-04.png
       :align: center
       :alt: Unrescue Instance

-This is it.
+That is all.
 The Debian 12 instance will now boot with the changes we made, and networking should work.

 Note that since we re-ran the entire cloud-init things like ssh host